pbmoses/copyblocks-helm/README.md

 ## Pre-Reqs
 You will need a secret containing your s3 creds.
 Do not store secrets in Git.
-Be mindful of extra characters if free forming the secret. use `echo -n secret | base64` Sample secret below:
+Be mindful of extra characters if creating the secret.
+Use `echo -n <secret string> | base64` to avoid extra chars.
+Sample secret below:
 ```
 apiVersion: v1
 data: